AdobeDocs/adp-devsite-utils/README.md

 #### 2. Redirects File

-Create a `redirects.json` file using the `buildRedirections.js` script. `buildRedirections.js` should be called after using `normalizeLinks.js`, then `buildNavigation.js` so the `buildRedirectios.js` will output the most up to date `redirects.json` file.
-It will generage a file with this format:
+Create a `redirects.json` file using the `buildRedirections.js` script. `buildRedirections.js` should be called after using `normalizeLinks.js`, then `buildNavigation.js` so the `buildRedirections.js` will output the most up to date `redirects.json` file.
+It will generate a file with this format:

 ```json
 {